-10.2.2 Hyperglycaemia (High blood sugar):
+10.2.2 Hyperglycaemia (high blood sugar)

-- Although exercise typically causes a decrease in your blood glucose concentration, it can also cause an increase in blood glucose if the exercise is of a very high intensity for a short duration.
+- Although exercise typically causes a decrease in your blood glucose concentration, it can also cause an increase in blood glucose if the exercise is of very high intensity for a short duration.
 Hyperglycaemia can occur during high-intensity exercises such as sprinting, hockey and football.
-Hyperglycaemia during exercise is particularly undesirable as it can cause dehydration which impairs exercise performance and place you at risk for metabolic deterioration and ketoacidosis. - To learn how different types of activity affect you, you should check your blood sugar before, during, and after an exercise session. - With type 1 diabetes you can engage in a wide variety of sports & physical activities, with minimal restrictions, but with careful management to avoid the risks for hypo-glycaemia and hyperglycaemia that are outlined above.
-The following issues should be specifically addressed prior to exercise:
+Hyperglycaemia during exercise is particularly undesirable as it can cause dehydration which impairs exercise performance and place you at risk for metabolic deterioration and ketoacidosis. - To learn how different types of activity affect you, you should check your blood sugar before, during, and after an exercise session. - With type 1 diabetes you can engage in a wide variety of sports & physical activities, with minimal restrictions, but with careful management to avoid the risks for hypo--glycaemia and hyperglycaemia that are outlined above.
+The following issues should be specifically addressed before exercise:

-- If your blood sugar level is below 100mg/dl, take a 15g carbs snack before starting to exercise. - If your blood sugar level is between 100- 250 mg/dl, you are good to start exercising. - Pay close attention to the type and duration of exercise. - If your blood sugar level is above 250mg/dl, do not exercise.
+- If your blood sugar level is below 100 mg/dl, take a 15g carbs snack before starting to exercise. - If your blood sugar level is between 100 250 mg/dl, you are good to start exercising. - Pay close attention to the type and duration of exercise. - If your blood sugar level is above 250 mg/dl, do not exercise.
 If you have taken insulin recently, wait for your blood sugar to come down.
 Otherwise, take a bolus correction dose depending on your ISF (Ref: Chapter 8 Carbohydrates & Carbohydrate Counting).
 If possible, test for ketones.

-Hyperglycaemia Anaerobic Short Duration High Intensity Weight Lifting Swimming Gymnastics Dodge Ball Ice Hockey Track Cycling Sprinting Volleyball Tag Diving Wrestling Basketball Tennis Skiing Running Rowing Field Hockey Football Skating Hypoglycaemia Aerobic Long Duration Lower Intensity In-line Skating Jogging Cycling Brisk Walking
+Hyperglycaemia Anaerobic Short Duration High Intensity Weight Lifting Dodge Ball Sprinting Diving Speed Swimming Volleyball Wrestling Gymnastics 1 Basketball Skiing Rowing Football Tennis Running Field Hockey Skating Hypoglycaemia Aerobic Long Duration Lower Intensity Relaxed Swimming Jogging Cycling Brisk Walking